HenriquesLab/DL4MicEverywhere/docs/TROUBLESHOOTING.md

 ### **Docker daemon fails to start**

 - Ensure your OS meets the requirements for Docker Desktop.
-Docker requires Windows 10 Pro/Enterprise x64 or macOS 10.13+ .
+Check Docker Desktop's current system requirements for your Windows or macOS release; Docker supports a rolling set of operating-system versions.
 - On Linux, ensure Docker engine is installed and the service is running.
 Check status with: `systemctl status docker`
 - Confirm your user is in the `docker` group to avoid permission errors.